 But if you have a small sales team, give it a try!

 A simple spreadsheet to help you set up.
-It’s per rep, with tables for your sales stage, deal size and weighted forecast.
+It’s per sales reps, with tables for your sales stage, deal size and weighted forecast.

 This template is much the same as the previous template, it allows you to set up your sales pipeline quickly and easily.